leanix/leanix-sdk-java/README.md

 ```

 ### Using a proxy
-In case that you need to use a proxy to access leanix you can setup a http proxy by setting the standard proxy system properties:
+In case that you need to use a proxy to access LeanIX you can setup a http proxy by setting the standard proxy system properties:

 ```
 -Dhttp.proxyHost=<proxy hostname>